Jens-AIMLX/mcp-diagnosis-tool/README.md

 Reports are perfect for audits or sharing diagnostics with teammates.

+### Session Management (v1.1)

+See SESSION_MANAGEMENT.md for full details.

+For multi-step workflows (like browser automation), enable session persistence:

+1. **Enable Session**: Check "Keep session open" next to the handshake section for any server
+2. **Run Tools**: Execute tools normally - the session will be reused automatically
+3. **Monitor Status**: See session ID and reuse status in the server details
+4. **Hide (Optional)**: Click "Hide Session" to mark the active session as hidden in the UI; hidden sessions are still reused automatically when "Keep session open" is checked
+5. **Close When Done**: Click "Close Session" to terminate the connection

+**Perfect for Playwright workflows**: Navigate → Type → Click → Submit without browser closing between steps.

+**Logging**: Comprehensive debug logs in `server.log` and structured JSON in `server.debug.log` show session lifecycle, tool calls, and timing.

 ## REST API

 Behind the UI is an Express API you can integrate programmatically: